Non-cooperation movement (2024): Prosecutions

 On 13 August, former Awami League MP Nizam Uddin Hazari was named as a primary accused in a murder case related to the killing of an auto-rickshaw driver in Feni during the protests on 4 August.
 Approximately 400 other Awami League members and officials were also charged in this case, including Feni Sadar Upazila Chair Shusen Chandra Shil, the Awami League President in the upazila, and Feni Municipality Mayor Nazrul Islam Swapan Miazi.
 On 16 August, murder complaints were filed against former MPs Shahadara Mannan Shilpi, Talukdar Mohammad Towhid Jung Murad, and Mohammad Saiful Islam in connection with the deaths of students during protests on 5 August.

 On 14 August, the father of a student killed during the protests filed a petition at the International Crimes Tribunal.
 The petition called for an investigation into charges of genocide and crimes against humanity against Sheikh Hasina and nine other individuals, including the General Secretary of Bangladesh Awami League and former Road Transport and Bridges Minister Obaidul Quader, and former Minister of Home Affairs Asaduzzaman Khan Kamal over their role in the crackdown on the protests.
 The Awami League and its associated organizations were also named as accused in the petition.
 A formal investigation was initiated by the court later that day, and on 8 September, legal proceedings began to extradite Sheikh Hasina.
 On 15 August, two additional murder charges were filed against Sheikh Hasina and several of her associates in connection with the deaths of two individuals during the protests.
 On 19 August, Sheikh Hasina and 66 others were charged over the killing of a BNP ward leader in Dhaka North City Corporation during the protests on 4 August.

 On 21 August, journalists Shakil Ahmed and his wife, Farzana Rupa, from the pro-Hasina channel Ekattor TV, were arrested at Hazrat Shahjalal International Airport while flying to board a flight to Paris.
 They were suspected of instigating the killing of a garment worker during a demonstration in Uttara, Dhaka, on 5 August.
 Human Rights Watch and Reporters Without Borders expressed concern over their arrest.

 On 22 August, a United Nations (UN) team arrived in Bangladesh to discuss and understand the interim government's priorities for promoting human rights.
 A separate fact-finding team, to be dispatched later, will investigate human rights violations during the protests and unrest.

-On 23 August, charges were filed against former State Minister for Water Resources Zahid Farooq Shamim and at least 377 others for their role in an attack on the BNP office in Barisal on 5 August.
+On 23 August, charges were filed against former State Minister for Water Resources Zaheed Farooque and at least 377 others for their role in an attack on the BNP office in Barisal on 5 August.